Tottington, Norfolk: Evacuation

 During the Second World War, the village was taken over by the British Army when it was incorporated into the Stanford Battle Area.
 The military ranges were needed to prepare Allied infantry for Operation Overlord, the invasion of Normandy in 1944.
 Though some villagers were said to be happy to give up their homes to help the British war effort, the majority were less than enthusiastic with a number of heated village meetings and some refusing to leave the area.
-This was the subject of a book written by Lucilla Reeve, one such person who refused to leave, under the pseudonym A Norfolk Woman called Farming, on a Battle Ground.
+This was the subject of a book written by Lucilla Reeve, one such person who refused to leave, under the pseudonym 'A Norfolk Woman' called Farming, on a Battle Ground.

-However, at the end of the war, the former villagers were never allowed to return to their homes by the War Office.
+However, after the war, the former villagers were not allowed to return to their homes by the War Office.
 Most of the inhabitants of Tottington rented their houses and farmed the land belonging to the Walsingham estates.
 Though they had been promised that they could return to their homes after the war, the government later reneged on the promise and bought the land, threatening Walsingham with a compulsory purchase order.
 As the majority of the inhabitants were not landowners, they received very little in compensation, were put into council housing and many lost their livelihoods.
 They continued to fight for many years to return to their homes and farmland but the beginnings of the Cold War and the need for dedicated training areas removed all chances of a return.

 Since the evacuation, the village and its parish remain within the Ministry of Defence's Stanford Training Area.
 Access is not permitted without special permission.